 Patent Box: relevant IP profits: relevant IP income: notional royalties

-The key aim of the notional royalty provisions is to deliver Patent Box benefits to a company that uses its patented invention in a way that does not generate relevant IP income under the five heads defined at S357CC, but does result in the company deriving income and profits as a result of the exploitation of its patents (termed ‘IP-derived income’).
-The IP-derived income must form part of the company’s total gross income.
-As finance income cannot be included in total gross income, it cannot be IP-derived income and so no notional royalty can be calculated in respect of patents that produce such income.
+The key aim of the S357BHA/S357CD notional royalty provisions is to deliver Patent Box benefits to a company that uses its qualifying IP right or exclusive license in respect of a qualifying IP right in a way that does not generate relevant IP income under the five Heads of Income defined at S357BH/S357CC, but does result in the company deriving income and profits as a result of the exploitation of the IP right (termed ‘IP-derived income’).
+The IP-derived income must form part of the company’s trading income and must not be finance income (CIRD220130) or excluded income (CIRD220280).

 A company may elect that a notional royalty is to be treated as if it were relevant IP income.
 The notional royalty is an appropriate percentage of the IP-derived income.The method of calculating this is explained in CIRD220251 with examples at CIRD220252.